TKleanthousT/stanley_cbp/docs/architecture.md

 # Architecture & Data Layout

-This page describes how the Stanley package is organized and where it reads and writes data on disk.
+This page describes how the STANLEY package is organized and where it reads and writes data on disk.
 The goal is a clean, predictable architecture that works identically in:

 - local **Jupyter notebook runs**
 - **cluster SLURM runs**

-Stanley always operates inside a single *base directory*, and all user-generated output lives underneath it.
+STANLEY always operates inside a single *base directory*, and all user-generated output lives underneath it.

 ---